njpatel/APL/doc/patternstatement.md

 * Patterns are "invoked" by using a syntax that resembles scoped table references.
-* Patterns have a controlled, close-ended, set of argument values that can be mapped, and the mapping process is done by Kusto.
-If a pattern is declared but not defined, Kusto identifies and flags all invocations to the pattern as errors.
+* Patterns have a controlled, close-ended, set of argument values that can be mapped, and the mapping process is done by APL.
+If a pattern is declared but not defined, APL identifies and flags all invocations to the pattern as errors.
 This identification makes it possible to "resolve" these patterns by a middle-tier application.

 ## Pattern declaration